 Study of Visual Arts

 Studio Practice is enhanced and reinforced by critical learning experiences in the Study of Visual Arts.
-The awareness and critical appraisal of artists/artworks and the context in which artworks are made allow students to experience and engage with the visual arts in greater breath.
+The awareness and critical appraisal of artists/artworks and the context in which artworks are made allow students to experience and engage with the visual arts in greater depth.
 The Study of Visual Arts emphasizes the development of critical thinking skills such as description, analysis, interpretation and evaluation.
-It provides students with the opportunities to respond to and discover insights from artists artworks.
+It provides students with the opportunities to respond to and discover insights from artists in their works of art.
 These learning experiences inculcate in students greater appreciation for the visual arts and its role in society.